 When the Second Amendment was ratified, the state-of-the-art repeater was the Girardoni air rifle that could consecutively shoot 21 or 22 rounds in .46 or .49 caliber by utilizing a tubular spring-loaded magazine.
 Although an air gun, the Girardoni was ballistically equal to a powder gun, and powerful enough to take an elk with a single shot.
-Indeed, at the time, there were many gunsmiths in Europe producing compressed air weapons powerful enough to use for big game hunting or as military weapons.
+Indeed, at the time, "there were many gunsmiths in Europe producing compressed air weapons powerful enough to use for big game hunting or as military weapons."
+James B. Garry, Weapons of the Lewis and Clark Expedition 91 (2012).
 The Girardoni was invented for the Austrian army-1,500 were issued to sharpshooters and remained in service for 25 years, including in the Napoleonic Wars between 1796 and 1815.
+Isaiah Lukens of Pennsylvania manufactured such rifles, along with "many makers in Austria, Russia, Switzerland, England, and various German principalities."
+Garry, Weapons of the Lewis and Clark Expedition, at 99.